By Michael ten Hove

 Alignment creates power.
 It creates conviction.
 You need the leverage of vocal senior leaders who are willing to communicate their vision so their goals and expectations inspire organizational pursuit.

 To communicate a powerful omnichannel transformation, effective senior leaders refine long-term strategies with catalyzing tactics.
 First, they build expectations internally in senior stakeholder messaging or via functional heads to functional communities.
-These messages clearly share the purpose, value and the ‘how.’
+These messages clearly share the purpose, value, and the ‘how to’ of implementing an omnichannel intelligence program.

 After evangelizing internal resources, leaders can utilize external endorsements through industry articles and interviews to clearly establish omnichannel significance and the senior leadership’s supporting stance.